Tach-Ignite/tach-ra-web/docs/devops.md

 ## Environment variables and secrets

+If you wish to deploy environment variables, secrets, and/or the application from your local machine to a specific environment, you should clone the repo into a new folder specifically for that environment.
+All environment-specific variables can then be set in the `.env.local` and `.env.secrets.local` files.

-Environment variables are stored in the `.env.dev` file for dev and `.env.prod` for production.
-Secrets are stored in the `.env.secrets.dev` file for dev and `.env.secrets.prod` for production.
+Environment variables are stored in the `.env.local` file.
+Secrets are stored in the `.env.secrets.local` file.
 The `.env` and `.secrets` files are not tracked by git.
 These should NOT be stored in your repo.

 To deploy the environment variables and secrets in these files, we provide a script `pnpm deploy-env-vars`.
 This script has a number of capabilities.